geoffrey-taylor/lifestyle-generator/README.md

 - What to do
 - How to spend your time

-All decided for you, quickly and easily
+All decided for you, quickly and easily.